Variant identifiers for Oncomine™ panels

 Hotspots BED files

-Oncomine™ panel hotspots files contain genomic representations that correspond to somatic variants that have been frequently observed in cancer samples, and thus are likely to be relevant to the cancer phenotype.
-These files also contain less frequently observed variants, implicated in literature reports as functionally relevant, for example, activating/inactivating variants.
-When possible, variants within the hotspots files are assigned an identifier consistent with a publicly accessible data source, preferentially COSMIC (https://cancer.sanger.ac.uk/cosmic) but also including dbSNP (https://www.ncbi.nlm.nih.gov/snp/) and ClinVar (https://www.ncbi.nlm.nih.gov/clinvar/).
-If a variant cannot be found in COSMIC, it may receive an arbitrarily assigned identifier to aid in variant calling interpretation and troubleshooting; these identifiers (for example, BT144, OM3324, OMINDEL700, MAN103) should be consistent across Oncomine™ panels.
-When hotspots files are updated, Thermo Fisher Scientific reviews the COSMIC database to determine whether variants with such identifiers have been assigned COSMIC IDs, and replace them with the more meaningful COSMIC IDs.
+When possible, variants in the hotspots files are assigned an identifier consistent with a publicly available data source, preferentially COSMIC (https://cancer.sanger.ac.uk/cosmic) but also including dbSNP (https://www.ncbi.nlm.nih.gov/snp/) and ClinVar (https://www.ncbi.nlm.nih.gov/clinvar/).
+If a variant cannot be found in one of these databases, the variant can receive an arbitrarily assigned identifier to help with variant calling interpretation and troubleshooting.
+Such identifiers, for example, BT144, OM3324, OMINDEL700, MAN103, are designed to be consistent across Oncomine™ panels.
+When hotspots files are updated, Thermo Fisher Scientific reviews the COSMIC database to determine whether variants with such identifiers have been assigned COSMIC IDs and sometimes replaces them with the more meaningful COSMIC IDs.

 COSMIC ID changes due to database updates